 5. Dairy-based switchels require a few tricks to make them look and taste just right.
 For the CDR’s cherry switchel, all of the ingredients are mixed together and given about 30 minutes for the whey protein to be fully hydrated prior to pasteurization.
 This step, along with the right level of acidity (i.e., a low pH), provides the best conditions for a safe and good-quality whey protein drink.
 The beverage can be pasteurized (heated to 175°F for 16 seconds), bottled, and stored cold for three to four months.
 It also can be hot-filled (heated to 180°F for two minutes) into bottles for storage at ambient temperature for up to a year.

 Hong Jiang is a research specialist at the UW–Madison Center for Dairy Research (CDR).
 Bekah McBride is the CDR’s communications specialist.
-Helping U.S. food companies create functional, nutritious, and flavorful dairy-based products is a major goal of the center.This article was posted in Spring 2018 and tagged Bekah McBride, Five Things, Grow 2018 Spring, Grow Spring 2018, Hong Jiang, Switchel.
+Helping U.S. food companies create functional, nutritious, and flavorful dairy-based products is a major goal of the center.This article was posted in Five Things, Front List, Spring 2018 and tagged Bekah McBride, Five Things, Grow 2018 Spring, Grow Spring 2018, Hong Jiang, Switchel.